astrofrog/sedfitter/doc/source/traditional.rst

     2.                      = mind  = minimum distance in kpc
     2.5                     = maxd  = maximum distance in kpc

-  These options are not required for the aperture-independent fitter as shown in the ``fitter_stellar_ex.par`` file provided.
+  These options are for aperture-independent models as shown in the ``fitter_stellar_ex.par`` file provided.

 * The extinction law to use.::